uloco/bluloco.nvim/README.md

 ### Italics

 This setting will enable italics for _keywords_, _comments_ and _markup attributes_.

+### Terminal

+This setting will enable the bluloco colors in your integrated terminal.

 <!-- ## Recipes
 ### Auto switching light & dark themes